taonado/taonado-cash/README.md

 - 🛡️ Reduces Sybil Attacks: Makes it harder to correlate miner identities across subnets.
 - 🌱 Encourages Experimentation: Miners can freely test subnets without reputation risks.
 - 🔄 Capital Fluidity: Privately move TAO between subnets to optimize incentives.

+## FAQs
+- Can I mine as a validator?
+Sure, why not.
+- Do miners need to run anything?
+Nope, all activities take place within the EVM

 ## 📜 License
 Taonado is MIT licensed.
 See [LICENSE](LICENSE)